Table of Contents

 7. Informed strategic decision-making

 Whether you’re a CEO, an executive, or managing a small team, with great power comes great responsibility.
 As someone with corporate seniority, you will need to formulate crucial strategies and make important choices that have a significant impact on the business.
 Naturally, decisions and initiatives of this magnitude aren’t to be taken lightly.
-That’s where reporting business intelligence tools come in.
+That’s where reporting BI-based tools come in.

 Concerning senior decision-making or strategy formulation, it’s essential to use digital data to your advantage to guide you through the process.
 BI reporting dashboards are intuitive, visual, and provide a wealth of relevant data, allowing you to spot trends, identify potential strengths or weaknesses, and uncover groundbreaking insights with ease.